-- Start This defines the starting plane for the tool paths.
-The start plane must be parallel to the tool paths. - End Defines the ending of the tool paths.
+Start This defines the starting plane for the tool paths.
+The start plane must be parallel to the tool paths.
+End Defines the ending of the tool paths.
 The end plane must be parallel to the tool paths.

-Select the Part definition, and select the finished part.
+Select the Define Part on PO icon for the Part definition.
 Just like with the other operations, by selecting the part definition, you will be defining the entire part body.

-Make sure the Offset on part is set to 0.0in.
+Make sure the offset value for the Part option is set to 0.0in.
 This will make sure you machine the final part.